|Learn how to create a Private Twitter account and hide tweets from strangers in this step-by-step guide|

 Go through other privacy settings to manage the remaining parts as well.
 If you don’t want to add a location to tweets, uncheck ‘Tweet with a location’ option.

 Twitter users can search for you with your email address and phone number.
-If you want to disable the feature, uncheck both the options in the Discoverability part.
+If you want to disable the feature, go to Privacy and safety > Discoverability and contacts.